Christianity in Nigeria

 Christianity in Nigeria represents one of several religious traditions in the country, including Islam and Traditional African religions.

 Christianity arrived to Nigeria in the 15th century through Augustinian and Capuchin friars from Portugal.
 By 2020, it accounted for an estimated 45% of the Nigerian population, two-thirds of which are Protestant.
 As such, it remains the second-largest religion in Nigeria, behind a 50–55% Muslim majority.
 According to the Pew Research Center, in 2011, Nigeria had the largest Christian population of any country in Africa, with more than 80 million people in Nigeria belonging to various denominations.
 Christianity is the majority religion in the southern and central regions of Nigeria.
 The 2024-2025 Afrobarometer found that the majority of Nigerian Christians were mostly non-denominational.

 Denominations

 The 1963 Nigerian census, the last that asked about religion, found that about 47.2% of the population was Muslim, 34.3% Christian, and 18.5% other.

 Figures in the 2020 edition of The World Christian Encyclopedia (Johnson and Zurlo 2020) drew on figures assembled and updated as part of the World Christian Database (WCD); these put those who identify as Christians on 46.3%, and Muslims on 46.2 and ‘ethnic religions’ on 7.2%.
 Statisticians estimate that there may be up to a hundred million Christians in Nigeria.
+In 2020, 51% of Nigerian Christians were Pentecostal, Charismatic and Evangelical.